Policy

 claim may be established for either a scheduled or non-scheduled occupational

 disease.
-For consistency purposes, the policy shall use the language
+For consistency purposes, the policy will use the language

 “occupational disease claim” to reference both.

-establish the compensability of an occupational disease claim, it is the policy
+the compensability of an occupational disease claim, it is the policy of BWC to

 b.
 A harmful